 Sr. No. Title Description I. Name of the scheme MIRAE ASSET FOCUSED FUND II.
 Category of the Scheme Focused Fund III.
 Scheme type An open-ended equity scheme investing in a maximum of 30 stocks intending to focus in large cap, mid cap and small cap category (i.e., Multi- cap) IV.
 Scheme code MIRA/O/E/FOC/19/03/0014 V. Investment objective To generate long term capital appreciation/income by investing in equity & equity related instruments of up to 30 companies.
 There is no assurance that the investment objective of the Scheme will be realized.
-There is no assurance that the investment objective of the Scheme will be achieved.
 VI.
-Liquidity / listing details The Scheme will offer units for purchases/switch-ins and redemptions/switch-outs at NAV based prices on all business days on an ongoing basis.
+Liquidity / listing details The Scheme offers units for purchases/switch-ins and redemptions/switch-outs at NAV based prices on all business days on an ongoing basis.
 Repurchase of Units will be at the NAV prevailing on the date the units are tendered for repurchase.
 As per SEBI Regulations, the Mutual Fund shall dispatch redemption proceeds within 3 Business Days of receiving a valid redemption request.
 A penal interest of 15% per annum or such other rate as may be prescribed by SEBI from time to time, will be paid in case the redemption proceeds are not made within 3 Business Days from the date of receipt of a valid redemption request.
 Further, clause 14.1.3 of SEBI Master Circular for Mutual Funds dated June 27, 2024 has provided list of exceptional instances wherein additional time has been allowed for payment of redemption or repurchase proceeds.
-Currently the Units of the Scheme are not proposed to be listed on any stock exchange.
 VII.
-Benchmark (Total Return Index) The performance of the scheme will be benchmarked to the performance of Tier 1 Benchmark - Nifty 500 TRI and Tier 2 Benchmark- Nifty 200 TRI.
+Benchmark (Total Return Index) AMFI Tier 1 Benchmark (Total Returns Index): The performance of the scheme will be benchmarked to the performance of Tier 1 Benchmark - Nifty 500 TRI and Tier 2 Benchmark - Nifty 200 TRI.
 The performance will be placed before the Investment Committee as well as the Board of Directors of the AMC and the Trustee Company in each of their meetings.
 Rationale for adoption of benchmark: The same has been chosen as the benchmark as the asset allocation pattern of the benchmark is in conformity with the declared asset allocation pattern of the scheme.
 The fund has flexibility to invest across market capitalization (large caps, midcaps and small caps) and across sectors.
 Since the fund is a focused fund and will have concentrated portfolio holdings, considering liquidity and volatility of the portfolio, the fund will have large part of portfolio holdings which may be part of the Nifty 500 index.
 Considering the same and the asset allocation pattern of the benchmark is in conformity with the declared asset allocation pattern of the scheme, we have chosen it as the benchmark.
 The above benchmark is in accordance with clause 1.9 of SEBI Master Circular dated June 27, 2024 on 'Guiding Principles for bringing uniformity in Benchmarks of Mutual Fund Schemes'.